Interior Design

 - Transferable:CSU

 This course covers the industry, technology, products, and specification issues of interior finish materials.
 Textiles, floor coverings, paint and wall coverings, window treatments, furnishings and surface materials, and lighting are included.
-Field trips may be required.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes